 How do Restorative Practices Help to Eradicate Implicit Biases?
-Main Ideas Additional Information Resources Use culturally relevant material in the classroom; Teach students of different races how to interact with each other positively; and Help students understand that everyone in the classroom should be treated fairly and respectfully and with dignity (Nance p.352).
+Main Ideas Additional Information Resources Use culturally relevant material in the classroom; Teach students of different races how to interact with each other positively; and Help students understand that everyone in the classroom should be treated fairly and respectfully and with dignity (Nance p.
+352).
 Restorative justice is the hallmark of schools that have improved their discipline practices and eradicated implicit bias.
 Indeed, "restorative justice has been shown to reduce racial disparities in discipline directly" (Song, 2018).
 The improvements of effectively implemented restorative justice practices are dramatic with huge declines in discipline issues and the complete eradication of suspensions (Nance p.
 356).
 Restorative justice embraces the philosophy that the relationships between the students and the school community are at the center of the students' learning experiences.
 The practices that characterize restorative justice are essentially tools for conflict resolution that involve victims, offenders, and other members of the school community.
 The goals of restorative justice include the following: Repair harms, Engage victims, Establish accountability, Strengthen the school community, and Prevent future harm.
 Additionally, restorative justice aims to Change behavior, Enhance school safety, and Improve graduation rates.
-Rather than excluding the student from the school community for misbehaving, which may cause resentment, disrupt that student's educational progress, and lead the student to drop out of school, "one of the primary goals of restorative justice is to integrate the offender back into the school community as a productive member" (Nance p.
+Rather than excluding the student from the school community for misbehaving, which may cause restorative justice is to integrate the offender back into the school community as a productive member" (Nance p.
 354).
-One of the major components of restorative j
+One of the major components of restorative justice is the restorative circle where offenders and victims are able to listen to each other's perspectives, feelings, and apolo